weeeBox/mobile-system-design/exercises/file-downloader-library.md

 > **Interviewer**: "Why do you need Init and Complete/Fail operations in the File Store?"
 > **Candidate**: "This gives you an ability to pre-allocate disk space before downloading a file and perform post-processing/cleanup after a complete download."

+## Deep Dive: File Integrity & Security

+> **Interviewer**: "How do we ensure the file downloaded correctly and wasn't tampered with?"
+> **Candidate**: "We should implement a checksum validation.
+The server should provide a hash (MD5/SHA-256) in the response headers (e.g., `Content-MD5` or a custom header)."
+> **Candidate**: "Once the download completes, but *before* we notify the client, the `File Store` component calculates the hash of the file on disk."
+> **Candidate**: "If the hashes match, we rename the temporary file to the final destination.
+If not, we trigger a failure."

 **Platform Specific Considerations:**